 Surefront performs the best functions of product information management software, but goes far beyond a traditional PIM solution.

-Surefront is classified as a “Unified Collaboration Management” software platform.
-What that means is not only does it unify product data (similar to a PIM) and allow you to syndicate that information to retailers, but it also unifies collaboration.
+Surefront is classified as a “Unified Product Collaboration Platform."
+What that means is not only does it unify product data (similar to a PIM) and allow you to syndicate that information to retailers (similar to a PLM), but it also unifies collaboration (that's where CRM comes in).
 This leads to 5 critical distinctions between Surefront and the average PIM software:

 You use email with attachments, Slack, and other chat tools, but all of that critical exchange of notes, ideas, and information between stakeholders tends to disappear or stay in these siloed locations, long forgotten.
 With Surefront, you have a built-in chat with your product details, quotes, and purchase orders.
 Your communication history becomes a part of your stored data.